lumeland/lume.land/docs/core/processors.md

 ## Remove pages dynamically

-To remove a page dynamically you have to remove it from the array of pages in the second argument:
+To remove a page dynamically, you have to remove it from the array of pages in the second argument:

 ```ts